 On 8th June 1860 William Allison, James and Margaret's youngest son, who was running the Malletsheugh Inn at the time, married Christina Allison, a female servant in Paisley.
 (For further details of the Malletsheugh Inn - See Appendix F.) Christina was baptised in Mearns parish, on 10th November 1834, the daughter of Hugh Allison and and Janet Todd.
 Hugh was identified as a roadman at Loganswell Toll on the Kilmarnock Turnpike road, just up the road from the Malletsheugh farm.
 (For details of Turnpike/Toll Roads - See Appendix G.) (For further details of Christina's parents and family - See Appendix H.)

-NOTE: With the marriage of William Allison and Christina Allison we come up against a potential problem.
+With the marriage of William Allison and Christina Allison we come up against a potential problem.
 Their "son", Andrew Todd Allison, who is the next generation in our family history, is certainly the son of Christina Allison, being named after her maternal grandfather, Andrew Todd.
-However his birth occurred some six years before the record of his mother's marriage to William Allison.
-This could potentially shed some doubt on William Allison being his biological father.
+However his birth occurred some six years before the record of his mother's marriage to William Allison, which could potentially shed some doubt on William Allison being his biological father.
 Although both his marriage and death certificates identify him as the son of William Allison, no actual record of his birth has yet been found to settle this matter one way or other.
-However with the advent of DNA testing my wife, his gg grandaughter, was identified as sharing DNA at 4th\5th cousin level with a descendent of a William Ritchie and his wife Margaret Craig.
-On comparing trees this connection would seem to be via William Ritchie's parents, James Ritchie and Jean Pollock, who were also the parents of Margaret Ritchie, who married James Allison.
-The fact that there would appear to be a DNA connection from my wife all the way back to Margaret Ritchie though Andrew Todd Allison and his father William Allison would seem to confirm that William WAS Andrew's biological father.
+However with the advent of DNA testing my wife, his g grandaughter, was identified as sharing DNA at 4th\5th cousin level with a descendent of a William Ritchie who was a son of James Ritchie and Jean Pollock, who were also identified as the parents of Margaret Ritchie, my wife's ggg grandmother on margaret's death cetificate.
+This not only confirms Margaret Ritchie's parentage but also suggests a direct connection between my wife and Margaret Ritchie, which by definition would confirm that William WAS Andrew's biological father.

 For the census of 8th April 1861, William and Christina were resident at the Malletsheugh Inn, Mearns with William recorded as a Spirt Merchant.
 Included in the household were his wife Christina. along with 6 year old Andrew, recorded as son and not step son, and his baby daughter, Margaret who had been born five and a half weeks before the census, on 27th February 1861.